Fan-extensions in fragile matroids: A finite case-check theorem

 Assume $i$ is odd, so $e_{1}$ is a rim element of $(e_{1},\ldots, e_{n})$ in $M$.
 There is an isomorphism from $M$ to \M{i-1}\ that relabels $e_{1}$ as $e_{i}$.
 Therefore $\M{i-1}/e_{i}$ is $3$\dash connected, by \ref{saint}.
 Similarly, if $i$ is even, then $e_{1}$ is a spoke element and $\M{i-1}\ba e_{i+1}$ is $3$\dash connected.
 In either case, \M{i-1} is isomorphic to $M$, and has $N$ as a minor, but is not a fan-extension of $N$.
 Since \M{i-1} has a $3$\dash connected single-element deletion or contraction that has $N$ as a minor, the lemma is proved. \end{proof}

-Now we can assume $M$ has a $3$\dash connected single-element deletion or contraction with $N$ as a minor. \Cref{flint} looked at swapping labels on elements that belonged to a fan of $M$.
-In the next lemma we consider swapping labels on elements that belong to a fan in the $3$\dash connected single-element deletion or contraction.
+Now we can assume $M$ has a $3$\dash connected single-element deletion or contraction with $N$ as a minor. \Cref{flint} considered swapping labels on elements that belonged to a fan of $M$.
+In the next lemma we swap labels on elements that belong to a fan in a $3$\dash connected single-element deletion.

 \begin{lemma} Let $M_{0}$ be isomorphic to $M$, and assume that $M_{0}$ has $N$ as a minor, but is not a fan-extension of $N$.
 Assume $M_{0}\ba e$ is $3$\dash connected and has $(e_{1},e_{2},e_{3},e_{4})$ as a fan.
 Moreover, assume that either: \begin{enumerate}[label=\textup{(\roman*)}] \item $e_{2}$ is a rim element and $N$ is a minor of $M_{0}\ba e/e_{2}\ba e_{3}$, or \item $e_{2}$ is a spoke element, and $N$ is a minor of $M_{0}\ba e\ba e_{2}/e_{3}$. \end{enumerate} Let $M'$ be obtained from $M_{0}$ by swapping the labels on $e_{1}$ and $e_{3}$.
 Then $M'$ has $N$ as a minor, but is not a fan-extension of $N$. \end{lemma}